Published 11:13 IST, November 13th 2019

 Advertisement

-Groups of riot police were deployed around central Hong Kong and its outlying territories to try and contain new violence, even as students at Chinese University — located in outskirts of sprawling metropolis — prepared for new clashes with police.
+Groups of riot police were deployed around central Hong Kong and its outlying territories to try and contain new violence, even as students at the Chinese University — located in the outskirts of the sprawling metropolis — prepared for new clashes with police.
 Many were armed with gasoline bombs while some carried bows and arrows.

 Advertisement